New Klang Valley Expressway: Fourth lane addition

 In July 2010, the operator, PLUS Expressways Berhad, announced that the government had awarded contracts to build a fourth lane on a stretch from Shah Alam to Jalan Duta.
 The construction was completed in 2015.

 Features

 Notable features

-It is the second link to Kuala Lumpur from Klang after Federal Highway.
-It has no rest and service areas but there are many petrol station laybys along the highway.
-Other features of this highway includes traffic CCTVs and VMS.
-Many viaducts along this expressway including Penchala, Bukit Lanjan and Segambut viaducts.
+NKVE is the second link between Kuala Lumpur and Klang after the Federal Highway.
+It has no rest and service areas, though there are many petrol station laybys situated along the highway.
+Other features of this highway include traffic CCTVs and VMS.
+Many viaducts are located along this expressway including the Penchala, Bukit Lanjan and Segambut viaducts.
 Persada PLUS is the main headquarters of the PLUS Expressways located at Subang Interchange.
-The expressways also includes spectacular sceneries of Mont Kiara and Kuala Lumpur skyline.
+The expressways also includes spectacular sceneries of Mont Kiara and the Kuala Lumpur skyline.

 Restricted routes for heavy vehicles

 A restricted route has been implemented on the New Klang Valley Expressway between Shah Alam and Jalan Duta during workdays or peak hours.
 Heavy vehicles (except buses and tankers) with laden and unladen heavy vehicles weighing 10,000 kg or more are not allowed to enter the expressway between 6:30 am until 9:30 am on Monday to Friday (except public holidays).
 A compound fine will be issued to heavy vehicles which flout the rule.